 5. Use coupons

 One thing I realized is that baby coupons are everywhere!
 From furniture to clothing to food, there's pretty much a coupon for almost everything.
-All it takes is a quick Google search or sign up to be on a store's mailing list.
+All it takes is a quick Google search for the best coupon sites or sign up to be on your favorite store's mailing list.

 6. Make sure your little one is insured